 What should I bring on my trip?

-Once you complete the registration process and are confirmed for a trip, a confirmation packet will be emailed to you.
-The packet will include a detailed packing list and additional details about your trip.
+Once you are confirmed for a trip a confirmation packet will be sent to you.
+The packet includes a detailed personal packing list.

 Are alcohol and tobacco allowed on a trip?

 We follow the basic rules of etiquette here, and also the law.
-If you are an adult and you smoke or enjoy a glass of wine, you may do so on most of our trips, however we do not allow these issues to become a distraction or disruption.
+If you are an adult of legal age and you smoke tobacco or enjoy a glass of wine, you may do so on most of our trips, however we do not allow these choices to become a distraction or disruption.
 For safety, liability, and quality group experiences, we do not tolerate abuse of alcoholic beverages, nor use by any minor or vulnerable adult.
 No smoking is allowed in vehicles, indoors, or in tents.
 No illegal drugs or firearms are permitted.
 If you have questions, please call.

 Trip Fees and Cancellations

 Yes - we believe the opportunity to enjoy the outdoors should be available to everyone.
 To keep our programs as financially accessible as possible, each year we raise funds to support need-based scholarships.
 Certain restrictions apply.
 Financial aid is available for a select number of trips only and typically not available for international trips.
 Click here to apply for financial aid.
 This website also shows a list of trips that are currently eligible for financial aid.
 Check back often, as this list is updated regularly!
 Call 612-676-9400 for more information.